suncoast-devs/joint-training-curriculum-.net/week-1/day-1/homework.md

 - Introduce yourself to working on the command line.
 - Publish a web page.

-## Requirements

-- First, read [this short article](http://blog.froont.com/brief-history-of-web-design-for-designers/) on the history of web design.
-- Compose a short essay (just a couple paragraphs at most) that summarizes your thoughts on the web; where's it's been, and where it's going.
-- **Note**: You should complete at least the tasks given for _explorer_ mode as listed below before turning in the assignment, as well as before attempting _adventure_ or _epic_ modes.

 ### Setup

 - First, ensure you have the [`app-app` generator](https://github.com/tiy-tpa-fee/app-app) installed.
 We may have done this in class, you only need to do it once: